sgmurphy/wordpress-plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.23.57 =
+Removed session incompatibilities within the Brute-Force Login Protection that failed when other plugins had already output page headers.

 = 4.23.56 =
 Upgraded Brute-Force Login Protection, restricted definition updates to admin users, improved the Nonce tokens for better security (thanks to Patchstack), and a few other minor code changes for servers using reverse proxy and code compatibility for WordPress 6.4.3 and ClassicPress 1.7.2.